Prose Review: Is Luxury Hair Care Actually Better?

 Jojoba seed oil was shown in a medical review published in the Polymers journal to provide protection to hair thread and improve breakage resistance.

-Argan oil is another highly effective ingredient, which is clinically shown to reduce damage to hair follicles and improve scalp hydration as we documented in our review of another shampoo containing this ingredient called Routine Wellness Shampoo.
+Argan oil is another highly effective ingredient, which is clinically shown to reduce damage to hair follicles and improve scalp hydration, as we documented in our Routine Wellness Shampoo review.

 Linoleic acid is a plant-derived fatty acid that was shown in a 2021 clinical trial to activate hair cell growth factors and potentially slow hair loss.